Counterfact

 Use your Git client to add and commit the directory containing Counterfact's output.
 It's best not get bogged down in the details.
 But if you really want to know, here are the details.

-You absolutely should put the files under the paths directory under version control.
+You absolutely should put the files under the routes directory under version control.
 That's your code.
 Counterfact generates starter files and after that doesn't touch the code again.

-In theory, code under path-types and components can be reproduced exactly given the same input (OpenAPI file), so it might make sense to put those directories in your .gitignore.
+In theory, code under types can be reproduced exactly given the same input (OpenAPI file), so it might make sense to put those directories in your .gitignore.
 However, that depends on whether the OpenAPI file is in the same repository.
 That's not always the case, especially if the API is owned by a different team -- or a different organization.

 Note that Counterfact creates .gitignore file that excludes the .cache directory.
 Do commit .gitignore, don't commit .cache.